Mindfulness – Week 2 – Pt. 1

 As I see it now, we have two options.
 One is to believe that we are perfect and the other one, which, I think, is the predisposition for many of us, is that we are not and that really, we couldn’t be perfect because there are far too many ways to mess things up.

-Let’s take a look at them both:
+Let’s have a look at them both:

 Theory 1: You are not perfect and never will be 🥹